Minimum Time Consensus of Multi-agent System under Fuel Constraints: Abstract

 \section{Abstract}

-This work addresses the problem of finding a consensus point in the state space for a multi-agent system that is comprised of $N$ identical double integrator agents.
-Each agent is assumed to use a bounded control input with a fixed fuel budget.
-First, for each agent, we compute the attainable set subject to fixed fuel budget constraints.
-Such attainable set is shown to be convex.
-The minimum time to consensus is the least time when the attainable sets of all agents intersect and the consensus state is the point of intersection.
-Then a closed-form expression for the minimum time to consensus is computed for three agent case.
-Subsequently, using Helly’s theorem, it is shown that the intersection is not empty at the time when all $\Mycomb[N]{3}$ triplets of agents exhibit a non-empty intersection.
-The calculation of minimum time consensus for each of the $\Mycomb[N]{3}$ triplets is performed independently and thus can be distributed among all the $N$ agents.
-Finally, the overall minimum time to consensus of $N$ agents is then given by the triplet that has the greatest minimum time to consensus.
+This work addresses the problem of finding \emph{minimum time} consensus point in the state space for { a set of $N$ identical double integrator agents with bounded inputs and \emph{fixed fuel budget constraint}.} To address the problem, characterization of the attainable set for each agent subject to bounded inputs and fixed fuel budget constraints is done.
+Such attainable set is shown to be a convex set.
+The minimum time to consensus is the least time when the attainable sets of all agents intersect and the corresponding consensus state is the point of intersection.
+Using Helly’s theorem, it is shown that the intersection is not empty at the time when all $\Mycomb[N]{3}$ triplets of agents exhibit a non-empty intersection. { Thus, a closed-form expression for the minimum time to consensus for a triplet of agents is obtained.} The calculation of minimum time consensus for each of the $\Mycomb[N]{3}$ triplets is performed independently and is distributed evenly among $N$ agents.
+The overall minimum time to consensus of $N$ agents is then given by the triplet that has the greatest minimum time to consensus.
+In the process, the set of initial conditions for agents from which consensus is possible under these input and fuel budget constraints is also characterized.